 The format of a KPI usually includes Action, Detail, Value, Unit and Deadline.
 For example, “Reduce your entire fleet’s fuel usage by 40% by 31 December 2022.”

 KPIs must always follow the SMART format.
 Keep it specific, measurable, attainable, relevant, and time-bound.

-Utilizing KPIs demonstrates to fleet managers, owners, and supervisors whether the fleet management strategy is effective or not and guides them towards the areas that require improvement or helps them see whether they should take another approach.
+Optimizing KPIs demonstrates to fleet managers, owners, and supervisors whether the fleet management strategy is effective or not and guides them towards the areas that require improvement or helps them see whether they should take another approach.

 Setting fleet management KPIs is only the start, but the next step (of meeting them) is more important.
 To do this, you need access to reliable fleet data to effectively communicate with the responsible team what you’re planning to do and how their actions can affect the measurable outcomes.

 Excess speed increases the risk of car crash-related injuries and deaths.
 According to the WHO, an increase in average speed is directly related to both the likelihood of a crash occurring and to the severity of the consequences of the crash.
 For every 1% increase in speed, there’s a corresponding 4% increase in the fatal crash risk and a 3% increase in serious crash risk.
 Tracking and curbing incidents of speeding can greatly decrease the risk of fatalities on the road.

 Not only does speeding negatively impact fleet safety, but it also decreases fuel economy.
 According to the website, fueleconomy.gov, gas mileage decreases rapidly at speeds above 50 mph (approximately 80 kph).
 It is assumed that for every 5 mph (3 kph) driven over 50 mph, you are paying an additional $0.18 per gallon for gas.
 By monitoring and reducing speeding incidents, you are likely to see a fuel saving of between 7% and 14%.